-Because of a desire for uniformity and/or operator familiarity in some facilities, Motor Protection Relays or other coordinated OEM protection systems may be used in lieu of the VMX Series protection (even though most of the features are the same or better).
-In these instances the VMX Series Over Load protection can simply be turned off, deferring protection to the external devices.
-Care should be taken however to ensure that the external device is properly wired into the starter control circuit to facilitate shutdown of the motor.
-The VMX Series provides a PTC input that can be wired to the NC aux contact of the external device so that a fault will still shut down the VMX Series and be annunciated on the display.
-See section 4.7.2.a for more details on using the PTC input.
+Because of a desire for uniformity and/or operator familiarity in some facilities, Motor Protection Relays or other coordinated OEM protection systems may be used in lieu of the VMX2 Series protection (even though most of the features are the same or better).
+In these instances the VMX2 Series Overload protection can simply be turned off, deferring protection to the external devices.
+Care should be taken; however, to ensure that the external device is properly wired into the starter control circuit to facilitate shutdown of the motor.